 How will stablecoins impact the future of finance?

-Stablecoins are set to significantly impact the future of finance by facilitating the integration of digital and traditional finance, promoting financial inclusion, reducing transaction costs, and enabling , more secure payments in a potential cashless society.
+Stablecoins are set to significantly impact the future of finance by facilitating the integration of digital and traditional finance, promoting financial inclusion, reducing transaction costs, and enabling faster, more secure payments in a potential cashless society.

 Can stablecoins work with decentralized finance (DeFi) and traditional banks?